Top 10 Sports Stars Born In Michigan

 Claressa Shields was destined for greatness from a very early age.
 Her amateur boxing career came to a successful close with a gold medal at the London Olympics in 2012.

-After her boxing career came to an end, the boxer born in Flint turned her skills to MMA.
+After her boxing career ended, the Flint-born boxer turned her skills to MMA.
 The 28-year-old has a 1-1 record in her new career and will want to improve on that moving forward.
-Shields is already favorite with sports betting apps.

 9. Craig Patrick

-When Craig Patrick was born in Detroit on May 20, 1946, he was born into a hockey family.
+Craig Patrick was born in Detroit on May 20, 1946, into a hockey family.
 His father Lynn won the Stanley Cup in 1940 with the New York Rangers, while his grandfather Lester was a six-time champion.

-Patrick played nine seasons in the NHL, but he never got his hands on the coveted trophy.
-However, as Pittsburgh Penguins’ general manager, he did, helping them win back-to-back championships in 1992 and 1992.
+Patrick played nine seasons in the NHL but never got his hands on the coveted trophy.
+However, he did as the general manager of the Pittsburgh Penguins, helping them win back-to-back championships in 1992 and 1992.

-Shortly after retiring from the sport, he served as assistant coach at the 1980 Olympics at Lake Placid, which saw the USA win gold.
-The Soviet Union were the overwhelming favorites, but Team USA shocked them by winning 4-3 in the ‘Miracle On Ice.'
+Shortly after retiring from the sport, he served as an assistant coach at the 1980 Olympics at Lake Placid, where the USA won gold.
+The Soviet Union was the overwhelming favorite, but Team USA shocked them by winning 4-3 in the "Miracle On Ice."

 Craig Patrick